jamos-tay/aeutils/quick_start.md

 ![Rotate](img/qsrotate.png)

+And there we go!
 This should give a base movement for the rest of the animation, so simply explore from there!

 I recommend checking out the following to start with:
 - [`Swing`](./user_docs.md#swing)